 Prison and Detention Center Conditions

-A court-issued warrant is usually necessary to make an arrest, but police may arrest a suspect without a warrant if there is reasonable cause.
-Police officers may enter premises without a warrant to arrest a person if they reasonably suspect the person of committing a crime on the premises or have found the person committing an offense and are in pursuit.
-Police must inform arrested persons immediately of their legal rights and the grounds for their arrest.
+Police may arrest a suspect without a warrant if there is reasonable cause; however, a court-issued warrant is usually required.
+Police officers may enter premises without a warrant to arrest a person if they reasonably suspect the person committed a crime on the premises or if they found the person committing an offense and are in pursuit.
+Police must inform arrested persons “as soon as possible” of their legal rights and the grounds for their arrest.

-After arresting and charging a suspect, police may release the person on bail until the first court appearance.
-Court bail is granted after the first court appearance unless there is a significant risk that the suspect would flee, tamper with witnesses or evidence, or commit a crime while on bail.
-Police do not normally grant bail for more serious offenses such as assault or burglary.
-Family members were granted prompt access to detainees.
-Authorities allowed detainees prompt access to a lawyer of their choice and, if indigent, to a lawyer provided by the government.
+After arresting and charging a suspect, police may release the suspect on bail until the first court appearance.
+Except for more serious offenses, such as assault or burglary, bail is normally granted and frequently does not require a deposit of money.
+Suspects have the right to appear “as soon as possible” before a judge for a determination of the legality of the arrest and detention.
+After the first court appearance, the judge typically grants bail unless there is a significant risk the suspect would flee, tamper with witnesses or evidence, or commit a crime while on bail.
+Authorities granted family members timely access to detainees and allowed detainees prompt access to a lawyer of their choice and, if indigent, to a lawyer provided by the government.

 Political Prisoners and Detainees